-This transaction is used to communicate Order replacement recommendations.
+This transaction is used to communicate clinical order recommendations.

-- 510 This transaction occurs when the Order Filler receives testing orders and has information about either the specimen or the patient indicating that one or more of the orders may be impossible to carry out or may not represent optimal care.
-The purpose of the transaction is for the Filler to recommend to the Placer one or more replacement orders for one or more existing orders (see Use Cases, Order Replacement), and it may occur any time from immediately after the order is - 515 placed until the initiation of the technical testing workflow.
-Replacement orders must be returned within a defined recommendation time window to be accepted.
-LAB-6 differs from existing Filler order replacement in that it solicits replacement orders from the Placer instead of canceling the Placer's orders and creating new orders without Placer input.
-Thus, it supports collaborative agreement between the Placer and Filler on a final order set in a variety of contexts where order - 520 selection may be challenging.
-Recommended orders, replaced orders, accepted recommendations, and declined recommendations are denoted with specific order control codes so that they may be archived and tracked to evaluate the performance and impact of order recommendation.
-While LAB-6 is intended to be consistent with and an optional addition to the LTW, some extension of HL7 V2.5.1 is required and is pre-adopted from later versions of the standard into the IHE profile, as outlined below.
+This transaction occurs when the Order Filler receives testing orders and has information about 550 either the specimen or the patient indicating that one or more of the orders may be impossible to carry out or may not represent optimal care, or that additional orders are required in the context of the first order set to meet the clinical need.
+The purpose of the transaction is for the Filler to recommend to the Placer one or more replacement orders for one or more existing orders, or one or more supplemental orders in the context of a defined set of existing orders (see Use Cases, 555 Order Recommendation).
+This situation may occur any time from immediately after the order is placed until the initiation of the technical testing workflow (replacement), or until results become available (supplementation).
+Recommended orders must be returned within a defined recommendation time window to be accepted.
+[LAB-6] differs from existing Filler order replacement in that it solicits orders from the Placer instead of canceling the Placer's orders and 560 creating new orders without Placer input.
+Thus, it supports collaborative agreement between the Placer and Filler on a final order set in a variety of contexts where order selection may be challenging.
+Recommended orders, replaced orders, supplemental orders, accepted recommendations, and declined recommendations are denoted with specific order control codes so that they may be archived and tracked to evaluate the performance and impact of order 565 recommendation.
+While [LAB-6] is intended to be consistent with and an optional addition to the LTW, some extension of HL7 V2.5.1 is required and is pre-adopted from later versions of the standard into the IHE profile, as outlined below.